 The Ensemble has for 2023 already exciting things lined up, amongst which a documentary that we are going to make with Kim Brand and a pilot research about the effects of music in collaboration with the University of Amsterdam and several other partners.

-We will update you about all this in the next mailchimp Newsletter, planned for half February! (if you are not connected to the bigger nieuwsbrieven/newsletters yet, click here.)
+We will update you about all this in the next mailchimp Newsletter, planned for half February!

-It’s becoming more dark outside and the months are getting colder… In order to get us through the gloomier winter months, Genetic Choir is opening its doors in January for a playful weekend of melody-making!
+In order to get us through the gloomier winter months, Genetic Choir is opening its doors in January for a playful weekend of melody-making!

 Melodies are the storytellers of music.
 Just start singing a few notes and instantly there is a feeling/atmosphere, the beginning and promise of a much longer story.
 Melodies are also playful creatures, meaning that in bigger numbers they tend to swirl around each other, being looped and copied and transposed, creating ever-new relations and mixed identities, transforming to totally different music or ending in beautiful silences.

-time: Saturday and Sunday, 10:00 – 16:30 participant fee: 135,- euro / reserve your place here place: studio De Eester, C. van Eesterenlaan 302, 1019 JR Amsterdam
+place: studio De Eester, C. van Eesterenlaan 302, 1019 JR Amsterdam

 In this Genetic Choir weekend workshop, we look at how we use melodies in improvisation singing.
 Voice work and rhythm will feature along the way, but the focus is on weaving melodies and story.
 How do you go about it, as an improvisation singer?
-How do you make it personal and how does âmeaningâ evolve?
+How do you make it personal and how does ‘meaning’ evolve?
 But also: how do you work together with other singers when inventing soothing and whirling melodies?

-The Genetic Choir approach ensures that you donât need any particular background to be able to join this workshop.
+The Genetic Choir approach ensures that you don’t need any particular background to be able to join this workshop.
 Everybody works from his preferred musical style and own level of experience.
 The magic happens in the middle.

 More info on upcoming Genetic Choir workshops?
 Check out the agenda.